jvde-github/AIS-catcher/README.md

 The fields and values in the configuration file can be specified  consistent with the command line settings as described in this document.
 JSON is however case sensitive so field names must be entered in lower case.

 The active device is selected via the ``input`` or ``serial`` field.
+Objects for specific SDRs like `rtlsdr` are setting the parameters of this device and do not automatically select it.
+Therefore, we can specify parameters for many devices even if not connected.
+This will not have an impact.
-If both are included the program will check that they are consistent, i.e. the hardware with the specified serial number must be of type ``input``.
+If both `input` and `serial` are included to select a device for decoding, the program will check that they are consistent, i.e. the hardware with the specified serial number must be of type ``input``.
 Normally it is sufficient to include one of these fields and not both.
 If you want to run multiple receivers, this is possible as well but the device specific settings and selection needs to be included in an array ``receiver``:
 ```json